Esubaalew/star-growth/README.md

 The editable install keeps the CLI (`star-growth`) in sync with your workspace changes.

-## Release automation

-Tags that follow the `v*` pattern trigger the `Release` GitHub Actions workflow.
-To publish to PyPI, add a repository secret named `PYPI_API_TOKEN` containing an API token created in your PyPI account ("Publish" scope).
-The workflow will build the wheel and source tarball and upload them to https://pypi.org/project/star-growth/.

 ## Troubleshooting

 - **Missing avatars** – GitHub occasionally rate-limits avatar requests; initials placeholders are rendered when that happens.